6 steps to planning a successful RV road trip

 You get your own (clean) bedroom and bathroom

 No matter where we are in the country, we love ending the day by falling asleep on our own custom memory foam RV mattress.
 Our kids have their favorite blankets and stuffed animals.
 The bathroom is always well-stocked with our favorite toiletries, and the medicine cabinet has all the necessary first aid supplies we might need in a pinch.
-Even though these things have always been appreciated, we value them even more while dealing with COVID-19 concerns.
 We are able to stock up on cleaning supplies and control the cleanliness of our environment more easily when traveling with an RV.

 A sunset over an RV at a sandy campground